Master of Science in Counseling (School Counseling)

 About

-The Master of Science in Counseling (School Counseling) at FHSU is a 60-hour online graduate program that prepares students to obtain a license as a Professional School Counselor (PSC).
-We provide students with the knowledge and skills to effectively counsel elementary, middle, and high school students.
+The Master of Science in Counseling (School Counseling) at FHSU is a 60-credit-hour, fully online graduate program designed to prepare students for licensure as Professional School Counselors (PSC).
+The program equips students with the knowledge and skills needed to effectively support and counsel students across elementary, middle, and high school levels.

 Why pursue a Master of Science in Counseling (School Counseling) at Fort Hays State University?

-Fort Hays State University offers all courses entirely online, allowing you to pursue your education from anywhere in the world.
-This online format caters to working professionals and individuals with busy schedules, allowing them to balance their personal and professional commitments while earning their degrees.
+The M.S. in Counseling (School Counseling) program delivers all courses online, enabling students to pursue their education from anywhere in the world.
+This flexible format supports working professionals and individuals with busy schedules, allowing them to balance personal and professional commitments while advancing their careers.

-We understand the importance of supporting students to cope with various challenges, academic achievement, mental health concerns, or career development.
-The emphasis on human development and the integration of individual and group counseling techniques prepare our future school counselors to make a meaningful impact on the lives of those they serve.
+The program emphasizes equipping future school counselors with the skills to support students facing academic challenges, mental health concerns, and career development needs.
+With a strong focus on human development and the integration of both individual and group counseling techniques, graduates are prepared to make a meaningful impact on the lives of the students they serve.

 Who is this program for?